TURuibo/Neuropathic-Pain-Diagnosis-Simulator/README.md

 	requirements.txt: all the necessary packages required for the project.

-	README.txt: Introduction about the project.
+	README.md: Introduction about the project.

 ## Installation